Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-06-01-Covid-cocktails-7.md

 ## Day 5

-Covid Cocktails 7, day 5: a cool split-base cocktail called the Ampersand.
+Covid Cocktails 7, day 5: a cool split-base cocktail called the **Ampersand**.
 Canonically this is supposed to be an Old Tom gin (i.e. sweet gin) and not a London Dry, but Collective Arts is pretty sweet and I'll throw in a bar spoon of simple to make up for it.